PAO Severstal: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them

 DJ PAO Severstal: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them

-PAO Severstal (SVST) PAO Severstal: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them 26-Apr-2021 / 17:29 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
-The issuer is solely responsible for the content of this announcement. =---------------------------------------------------------------------------------------------------------------------- Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them 26 April 2021 1 Details of the person discharging managerial responsibilities/person closely associated ?)
-Name Melsonda Holdings Limited 2 Reason for the notification a) Position/status A person closely associated with PDMR (Alexey Mordashov, member of the Board of Directors) b) Initial notification/ Amendment Initial notification 3 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor a) Name Public Joint Stock Company "Severstal" b) Legal Entity Identifier code 213800OKDPTV6K4ONO53 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of the financial instrument, type of instrument non-documentary ordinary registered share Identification code RU0009046510 Conversion of non-documentary ordinary b) Nature of the transaction registered shares into Global Depository Receipts c) Price(s) and volume(s) Price(s) Volume(s) USUSD 0 per GDR 4,309,902 Aggregated information - Aggregated volume d) 4,309,902 - Price USUSD 0 e) Date of the transaction 23 April 2021 f) Place of the transaction Outside of Trading Venue
+PAO Severstal (SVST) PAO Severstal: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them 27-Apr-2021 / 18:14 MSK Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+The issuer is solely responsible for the content of this announcement. =---------------------------------------------------------------------------------------------------------------------- Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them 27 April 2021 1 Details of the person discharging managerial responsibilities/person closely associated ?)
+Name Abigrove Limited 2 Reason for the notification a) Position/status A person closely associated with PDMR (Alexey Mordashov, member of the Board of Directors) b) Initial notification/ Amendment Initial notification 3 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor a) Name Public Joint Stock Company "Severstal" b) Legal Entity Identifier code 213800OKDPTV6K4ONO53 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted a) Description of the financial instrument, type of instrument non-documentary ordinary registered share Identification code RU0009046510 Conversion of non-documentary ordinary b) Nature of the transaction registered shares into Global Depository Receipts c) Price(s) and volume(s) Price(s) Volume(s) USUSD 0 per GDR 1,093,409 Aggregated information - Aggregated volume d) 1,093,409 - Price USUSD 0 e) Date of the transaction 26 April 2021 f) Place of the transaction Outside of Trading Venue

 For further information, please contact: